Skip to content

 • Stale Gmail history cursor. mxr falls back to a full resync automatically.
 If it doesn’t, force one with mxr doctor --reindex.

-A sync that takes longer than 10 minutes (a large initial backfill, a slow IMAP server) is never cancelled mid-flight — cancellation could abandon the connection mid-command.
-Instead:
+A long sync (a large initial backfill, a slow IMAP server) is never cancelled mid-flight — cancellation could abandon the connection mid-command.
+It just keeps going:

 If the daemon dies mid-sync (crash, kill -9, reboot), the next daemon start clears the stale in-progress flag and records failure_class: interrupted.
 The next sync cycle resumes from the last persisted cursor — no data is lost and no cleanup is needed.